A Theoretical Approach for Structuring and Analysing Knowledge Provenance for Visual Analytics: Related Works

-VA's knowledge model research has tackled the problem of \textit{Knowledge Gathering}, that is, tracking the user's knowledge gain as a temporal sequence of insights or findings, in many different ways.
-However, knowledge gathering within these works and systems is seen only as a conceptual model. \citet{federico2017role} lists many systems where a notable example is a work by \citet{keim2010mastering} which creates an application-specific knowledge gathering process by utilizing automated analysis with human interaction.
-Furthermore, \citet{federico2017role} also argues that since this knowledge-gathering loop is conceptual, it is ``often inconsistently used'', which shows a limitation of when this conceptual model is applied in practice.
+Theoretical research on VA's knowledge model has tackled the problem of knowledge gathering in many different ways.
+However, knowledge gathering within these works and systems is seen only as theoretical background.
+Federico et al.~\cite{federico2017role} lists many systems where a notable example is the work by Keim et al.~\cite{keim2010mastering}, which creates an application-specific knowledge-gathering process by utilizing automated analysis with human interaction; however, by verifying these related works, we note a lack of standardization of how to apply the theory in practice.
+Federico et al.~\cite{federico2017role} argues that since this knowledge-gathering loop is conceptual, it is ``often inconsistently used,'' which shows a missed opportunity to define how to apply such theory in practice in a consistent way.
+This inconsistency has another consequence: although their results relate to each other, these works do not seem to be able to communicate.
+In other words, we are unable to compare their results.

-\citet{federico2017role} describe, however, a very well built taxonomy where we can see how the subsequent interactions and \textit{feedbacks} between the user and the computer are related.
-For instance, they describe how automatic processes in data mining can generate new visualizations or how machine learning can help the user understand the data itself.
-Such examples are also expanded into their ontological design, such as how data provenance~\cite{da2009towards}, data mining~\cite{sacha2018vis4ml}, ML explainability~\cite{spinner2019explainer}, and the visualization, which shows how their results relate to each other.
-However, none of these works compares the temporal aspect of knowledge gathering with the workflow's \textit{space state}.
-With VAKG, we attempt to fill this gap by designing an ontology that defines temporal sequences of knowledge gathering per user and explicitly links these sequences with an \textit{atemporal state space} of the feedbacks users may receive from a VA workflow.

-\textbf{Interactivity Provenance. } To better understand the concept and applicability of knowledge gathering, significant research has been done regarding \textit{knowledge provenance}, which is an approach to model the knowledge gathering process as a graph network.
-For instance, many works within \textit{Semantic Web} discuss ways to understand or structure knowledge provenance within the Web~\cite{da2003knowledge}.